nkristina/Visual-Question-Answering/README.md

+# Statement

+This repo contains the codebase for the MPhil in Machine Learning and Machine Intelligence thesis, University of Cambridge.

+The code added on top of the RA-VQA baseline can be found in the following branches:

+- Vision encoder integration: MappingNetwork branch
+- InstructBLIP Q-former integration: InstrcutBLIP branch
+- Regions of Interest detection: ROI branch

 # Retrieval Augmented Visual Question Answering
 This is the official repository of the Retrieval Augmented Visual Question Answering (RAVQA) project.